 Don’t miss the Newport mansions, built during America’s “Gilded Age,” a time of rapid economic growth and prosperity.
-This is where the ultra rich railroad tycoons and men making their fortunes in the late 1800s built their summer homes along the coast.
+This is where the ultra-rich railroad tycoons making their fortunes in the late 1800s built their summer homes along the coast.

 These houses reflect a very eclectic blend of architectural styles: Gothic Revival, Shingle Style, Beaux arts, and Colonial; the most impressive of all of the mansions is The Breakers.

 The Breakers was built by the Vanderbilt family in 1893.
 It’s a seventy-room Italian Renaissance-style palazzo, inspired by the palaces of Genoa and Turin in northern Italy.